Externalities in Chore Division: Complexity Considerations

-\item $\textbf{Cut}_{i,j}(x,\alpha)$: Agent $i$ outputs $y$ such that $V_{i,j}([x,y])=\alpha$. \end{enumerate} Branzei et al. \cite{Brnzei2013ExternalitiesIC} demonstrate that, even with two agents, the generalized Robertson-Webb communication model cannot provide a proportional protocol.
-We affirm that this assumption remains true even when chores have externalities.
-Due to Proposition $1$, we conclude that even with two agents, the generalized Robertson-Webb communication model cannot provide a swap envy-free protocol.
+\item $\textbf{Cut}_{i,j}(x,\alpha)$: Output $y$ such that $V_{i,j}([x,y])=\alpha$. \end{enumerate} The work of Branzei et al.\cite{Brnzei2013ExternalitiesIC} shows that the generalized Robertson-Webb communication model can not provide a proportional protocol, even when there are two agents.
+This assumption remains true even in the case of chores with externalities.

-\textbf{Theorem 7 (Branzei et al. 2013\cite{Brnzei2013ExternalitiesIC}).} \textit{ There exists no finite protocol that can compute a proportional allocation of the entire cake even for two agents in the extended Robertson-Webb model.}
+\textbf{Theorem 6.} \textit{ In the extended Robertson-Webb model, there is no finite protocol that can determine a proportional allocation of the entire chore, even for two agents \cite{Brnzei2013ExternalitiesIC}.}

-\textbf{Theorem 8.} \textit{ In the extended Robertson-Webb model, there is no finite protocol that can determine a proportional allocation of the entire chore, even for two agents.} \textit{Sketch of the proof.} Suppose that $A=(A_1,A_2)$ be any complete proportional allocation of a chore. by the condition of proportionality, we have
+{Due to Theorem $6$ and Proposition $1$, we conclude that even with two agents, the generalized Robertson-Webb communication model cannot provide a swap envy-free protocol.}